usgs/neic-glass3/doc/GlassConfiguration.md

 on local machine capabilities.
 This value is used for computational performance tuning.
 * **NumHypoThreads** - The number of hypocenter location threads to run in glass.
 In general this value should be equal to **NumNucleationThreads** to avoid race conditions.
 This value is used for computational performance tuning.
-* **WebBackgroundUpdate** - A flag indicating whether to process station updates to grids on a background thread.
-If station updates are not processed on a background thread, glass will halt while the updates are processed.
+* **NumWebThreads** - The number of update threads to run per detection web in glass.
+If the number of threads is zero, glass will halt while the updates are processed.
+* **SiteHoursWithoutPicking** - The amount of time, in hours, before a site will be removed from the detection webs if a pick has not been made on that site.
+If set to -1, sites will not be removed for not picking
+* **SiteLookupInterval** - The amount of time, in hours, before a site will request information via a SiteLookup message.
+A new site (previously unknown to glass) will always request information once before this interval applies.
+If set to -1, sites will not request information, even new ones.

 ## Nucleation Configuration
 These configuration parameters define and control glasscore nucleation and